Kimserey/BlogArchive/20160726_gradient_descent.md

 Today I would like to share how you can use __Gradient descent__ to approximate your spending pattern with a straight line.
 This post is composed by three parts:

-1. What is Gradient descent
+1. Why approximate to a straight line and what is Gradient descent
 2. Cost function and algorithm
 3. Apply to real life data with F#

-## 1. Why aprroximate to a straight line and what is Gradient descent
+## 1. Why approximate to a straight line and what is Gradient descent

 __Why do we go through all that trouble to get a straight line?__